Room of Screens

-In an abandoned industrial neighborhood at the southern end of Boston, on a street where hardly a car was parked, Willie Silverman had an appointment with someone he didn’t know, and that made him nervous.
+In an abandoned industrial neighborhood on the south side of Boston, down a street where hardly a car was parked, Willie Silverman had an appointment.
+He was supposed to meet with someone he didn’t know, and that made him nervous.
 Especially considering the money he’d deposited in the bank earlier in the week, and what he’d had to do to get it.

 Willie got out of the van and looked up the street, squinting through the newborn downpour.
 The rainstorm had been brewing for hours above the city, finally breaking open just as he’d pulled up.
 There was no umbrella in the car, but he wouldn’t park any closer.